-If you have been named as an executor or someone close to you has died without leaving a will, Bishopsgate Law solicitors can act on your behalf and apply for a grant of probate or letters of administration.
+If you have been named as an executor or someone close to you has died without leaving a will, Bishopsgate Law solicitors will act on your behalf and apply for a grant of probate or letters of administration.

 A lasting power of attorney is a legal document that lets you appoint one or more people to help you make decisions or to make decisions on your behalf.

 This gives you more control over what happens to you if you have an accident or an illness and can’t make decisions at the time they need to be made.

 Bishopsgate Law solicitors can advise you about arranging a lasting power of attorney and the process involved.

 Have you been left out of a will?
 Do you want to challenge a will?